 Take a breath

 If you’re a caregiver, there’s a very good chance you take care of your loved one first and think of yourself last.
 However, as anyone who’s been on a flight somewhere will tell you, when the oxygen mask drops from the overhead you’re supposed to take breath yourself before you try to help someone else.
 The same applies to caregiving; this isn’t the time to stop taking care of yourself.
-Solutions for ways to find ways to take time for yourself and be more efficient as a caregiver may be as close as two classes being taught by the Area Agency on Aging 1-B (AAA 1-B).
+Solutions for ways to find ways to take time for yourself and be more efficient as a caregiver may be as close as a class being taught by the Area Agency on Aging 1-B (AAA 1-B).

 Powerful Tools for Caregivers (PTC)